Salvinia minima: Habitat

 Salvinia minima commonly grows on the surface of still or slow-moving freshwater areas, such as lakes, ponds, and canals.
-It can tolerate water salinity of up to 4 to 7 parts per thousand (ppt) (or 1.003-1.005 SG) and also inhabits brackish water, including swamps, marshes, and wetlands.
+It can tolerate water salinity of up to 4 to 7 parts per thousand (ppt; or 1.003–1.005 SG) and also inhabits brackish water, including swamps, marshes, and wetlands.
 This species can also be found in backyard ponds and private lakes and can be purchased in states where it is not prohibited as a noxious plant.

 Invasive species

 Though Salvinia minima is native to Latin America and the West Indies, it has been introduced to parts of the United States, where it is considered an invasive alien species.
 It was first noted in the U.S. in St. John's river in eastern Florida.
 It is thought to have been transported there by shipping boats in the late 1920s or early 1930s.
 S. minima quickly expanded its range throughout Florida and then expanded westward and northward in the United States.
 It spreads to new ecosystems on the bottoms of boats, in ship ballast tanks, through flooding waterways, or can be carried by birds or other animals.
 S. minima currently has a range that spreads across the southeast from Florida to New Mexico as well as some northern states, including New York, Massachusetts, New Jersey, and Maryland.
 It is also present in Puerto Rico.
 S. minima is listed as a noxious plant in Texas, where it is prohibited from being owned and transported.

+It has also recently appeared in South Africa, where it is spreading rapidly.